rockstor/rockstor-doc/interface/system/services.rst

   file.
 See the `Samba wiki <https://www.samba.org/samba/docs/current/man-html/smb.conf.5.html>`_ for a full list of options and their documentation.

-When ready, the Samba service, press the *Submit* button to save the configuration changes.
+When ready, press the *Submit* button to save the configuration changes.

 Once you are done configuring it, the Samba service can now be turned ON by